Charles is a software engineer and college professor interested in technology, medicine, economics, and nutrition.

 For whatever reason, C is your language of choice.
 What are some good reasons to choose C?

 A layperson will tell you that C is fast.
 At least in some cases that's an undeserved stereotype.
-By comparison, all other languages are slow?
+Are all other languages slow by comparison?
 No advanced programmer believes that, and neither should you.

 C has three advantages over other C-Like languages.
 Here they are.